KomodoPlatform/developer-docs/docs/intro/010-cryptoconditions/101-cryptoconditions-instructions.md

 `./komodo-cli -ac_name=HELLOWORLD -ac_supply=777777 -ac_cc=777 -pubkey=DO_NOT_USE_ADDRESS019a79b0921a1be6d3ca6f9e8a050feb14eb845fe46b9d756`

-The daemon will now use the pubkey as the basis for all CryptoConditions based smart contracts.
+The daemon will now use the pubkey as the basis for all CryptoConditions-based smart contracts.

 To see your CC address, you will typically use an `address` related rpc call from the list of available rpc calls of your chosen smart contract.
 For example, `rewardsaddress` could return a response like this: